 Make an Appointment

 American Citizen Services accepts applicants for passports by appointment on the first floor of the Consular Section at the U.S. Consulate General in Guayaquil.

 For faster service, please arrive promptly at your scheduled appointment time with your application forms completed, required documentation in order, one passport-sized photo, and an acceptable form of payment for the passport service.

-Appointments are offered Monday through Thursday, 1:00 pm to 3:00 pm.
-Appointments must be made using our online appointment system, available here.
+Appointments must be made using our online appointment system available here.

 Dual nationals are reminded to plan travel to Ecuador using U.S. passports valid for at least six months from their intended date of return to the United States.
 Dual nationals may enter the host country on a non-U.S. passport, but Ecuadorian immigration will require that dual-national travelers present a U.S. passport with a minimum of six months validity remaining when passing through exit controls to depart Ecuador and return to the United States.